Stephen David Ross: Work

 His career has been devoted to different possibilities of expressing and living with uncertain beliefs, unsettled experiences, and inexhaustible realities.
 He has explored different forms of writing and varied terminologies for expressing what resists expression, based on the conviction that such a resistance requires constant vigilance and innovative writing, the constant production and transformation of forms of knowledge, especially including philosophy, whose relations to art, literature, science, and religion enrich it profoundly with novel and imaginative questions and answers.

 He began in American pragmatism, reading it to question itself fundamentally and to entail the inexhaustibility of nature and reason, the mysteriousness of things.
 He wrote several books on ordinality and an ordinal metaphysics, influenced by his mentor, Justus Buchler.
 He turned then to Alfred North Whitehead and his notion of prehension or perspective.
 A universe of orders composed of orders composing other orders, of perspectives, is an inexhaustible universe without totality.
 Everything is limited, including every limit, an inexhaustible play of limit and unlimit.

 In 2002 he came to believe that such a sense of inexhaustibility required a very different style of writing, more literary and oblique, and found this in post-Heideggerian writings, especially Michel Foucault, Jacques Derrida, Emmanuel Levinas, and Deleuze and Guattari.
 The Ring of Representation was written in sonorous and voiced verbs—ringing, sounding—avoiding all forms of the verb "to be" so as to question the question of Being.

 An ongoing theme throughout his work was that of an infinite ethics, infinite in each decision and inclusive of all things.
 This led him to Levinas's notions of betrayal and generosity, two notions that would deeply influence his writing.
 Betraying contains a double meaning, violation and revelation.
 He linked it with Anaximander's notion of injustice in all things, later defining it as the nonidentity of every identity with itself, a systematic and pervasive sense of how nature and reason exceed themselves, with evolution a foremost example of the first, art and literature of the second.

 This was followed by seven volumes on gifts and generosity, undercutting the sense of possessing and having that color traditional views of knowledge, truth, and being.
 Then followed explorations of images in philosophy and art, understanding the world as images, a different way of thinking of perspectives.
 Images proliferate from other images, revealing and betraying them.
 This double movement of betraying led to books on enchantment and disenchantment, on asking and telling, to a novel, returning to an infinite and inclusive ethics through animals and other things.

 These all express a sense of unceasing questioning, and questioning that questioning, that he suggests is profoundly ethical: ethical fullness.

+In his recent writings he has turned to poetry.